 The SANS Institute's Top 20 vulnerabilities list always gets a lot of attention, and this year's installment is no exception.
-A day after its release, security experts took to the
+A day after its release, security experts took to the blogosphere to weigh in on specific findings, most notably the addition of the VoIP threat.
+Some also debated whether the list is as valuable as it once was.

 Since attacks are no longer tied solely to a set of software flaws, SANS renamed the annual list the "Top 20 Attack Targets."
 Product vulnerabilities continued to top the Bethesda, Md.-based institute's list of threats, but human error also made the list, given users' susceptibility to phishing scams.
 Among this year's top 20 are six major attack trends: